Skip Unclaimed Property Links

 Will I be notified ahead of time before the funds are turned over to the State?

 Yes.
 The Bank must make a diligent effort to contact the rightful owner.
 If the Bank is unsuccessful and there’s still no Customer-initiated activity, the Bank must turn over the funds to the State, where your funds may no longer accrue interest.

 We use the mailing and email address we have on file for you to send you email notifications and a State-mandated letter warning you of impending escheatment.
 We make every effort to reach out to you to prevent escheatment, which is why it’s important to make sure the information we have on file for you is up to date.

 What if Capital One 360 can't reach an account holder?

 If we can’t contact the owner and there’s still no Customer-initiated activity, we must turn over the funds to the State, where your funds may no longer accrue interest and are no longer held by Capital One 360.

 How can I prevent this?

 Simply contact us before your funds reach your state-determined timeframe of inactivity when funds are classified as "unclaimed or abandoned".
-As a rule of thumb, we encourage you to contact us ONCE A YEAR one of the following ways (be sure to have your Customer Number and PIN handy):
+As a rule of thumb, we encourage you to contact us ONCE A YEAR one of the following ways (be sure to have your log in information handy):

 Also, be sure to verify that all your information is up to date.
-Simply sign in to capitalone360.com with your Username (Saver ID)/Customer Number and PIN and select the ‘My Info’ tab.
+Simply sign in to capitalone360.com and select the ‘My Info’ tab.

 What if I have more than one account?